Cancel anytime

 Leadership and Structure

-Ivan Kaufman is the Chairman and CEO.
-The company has a typical REIT structure with a board of directors and executive management team responsible for setting strategy and overseeing operations.
+Ivan Kaufman is the Chairman, President, and CEO.
+The company has a board of directors responsible for overseeing the company's strategy and operations.
+The organizational structure is divided into business segments, with dedicated teams for origination, servicing, and asset management.

 Top Products and Market Share